 There are many federal and state laws that exist to advance the education of students in foster care.
-Knowledge of the laws and how to apply them is critical to see that these laws are understood and followed.
+Knowledge of the laws and how to apply them is critical so these laws are understood and followed.

-For the benefit of students, we encourage Local Education Agencies (LEAs) to be familiar with this information.
-School boards and district administrators should ensure that local policies and practices are aligned and promote opportunities to increase awareness among school staff.
+For the benefit of students, we encourage local education agencies (LEAs) to be familiar with this information.
+School boards and district administrators ensure that local policies and practices are in alignment and promote opportunities to increase awareness among school staff.

 Fostering Connections to Success and Increasing Adoptions Act of 2008, Public Law 110-351

-This law requires state child welfare agencies to collaborate with their state and local education agencies to promote school stability and improve educational outcomes for children in foster care.
-(Chapter 1, pgs.
-14-15)
+This law requires state child welfare agencies to collaborate with their state and local education agencies to promote school stability and improve educational outcomes for children in foster care (Chapter 1 (PDF), pgs.
+14-15).

 Education provisions in Fostering Connections to Success and Increasing Adoptions Act of 2008 include:

-- Emphasis on the importance of school stability, maintaining the school in which the child was enrolled at the time of placement, and the need for coordination between state and regional child welfare and state and local education agencies.
+- Emphasis on the importance of school stability, maintaining the school in which the child was enrolled at the time of placement

-*New–Important reminders and joint guidance ED and HHS Letter to Chief State School Officers and Child Welfare Directors on Implementing the Fostering Connections Act and addressing school stability, May 30, 2014.
-Please share with your district and networks.
+* Share with your district and networks important reminders and joint guidance ED and HHS Letter to Chief State School Officers and Child Welfare Directors on Implementing the Fostering Connections Act and addressing school stability (outside source), May 30, 2014.

-Family Educational Rights and Privacy Act (FERPA) - Uninterrupted Scholars Act (USA)
+Family Educational Rights and Privacy Act - Uninterrupted Scholars Act

-An amendment to FERPA, Uninterrupted Scholars Act (January 2013), allows educational agencies and institutions to disclose a student’s education records, without parental consent, to child welfare case workers or other representatives of a state or local child welfare agency when such agency or organization is legally responsible for the care and protection of the student (e.g. DFPS staff, the child’s caregiver, attorney ad litem, CASA and others identified by the court order).
-Additionally, USA permits educational agencies and institutions to disclose a student’s education records pursuant to a court order without requiring additional notice to the parent by the educational agency or institution if the court has already given the parent notice as a party in specified types of court proceedings.
+An amendment to the federal Family Educational Rights and Privacy Act (FERPA), Uninterrupted Scholars Act (USA) (January 2013), allows educational agencies and institutions to disclose a student’s education records to child welfare case workers or other representatives of a state or local child welfare agency.
+An agency or organization legally responsible for the care and protection of the student is allowed access to education records.
+Department of Family and Protective Services (DFPS) staff, the child’s caregiver, attorney ad litem, Court Appointed Special Advocate (CASA), and others identified by the court order are all examples.
+Additionally, USA permits educational agencies and institutions to disclose a student’s education records.
+Educational agencies and institutions would not be required to have parental consent because of a court order.
+The court would have given the parent notice in specific types of court proceedings.
 These changes also apply to the confidentiality provisions identified in Individuals with Disabilities Education Act (IDEA).
-School staff should follow FERPA regulations when releasing school-related information (Chap 9, pgs.
+School staff must follow FERPA regulations when releasing school-related information (Chap 9 (PDF), pgs.
 70-71).

 Students in foster care are categorically eligible for all U.S. Department of Agriculture (USDA) child nutrition programs.
-Caregivers for children and youth in foster care do not have to complete a separate application to participate in these programs (Chapter 10, p.
+Caregivers for children and youth in foster care do not have to complete a separate application to participate in these programs (Chapter 10 (PDF), p.
 74).

 U.S.D.A.
-“USDA Announces Expansion of Nutrition Assistance for Foster Children, Provision Expands Safety Net against Childhood Hunger and Promotes Healthy Lifestyles,” February 3, 2011.
+“USDA Announces Expansion of Nutrition Assistance for Foster Children, Provision Expands Safety Net against Childhood Hunger and Promotes Healthy Lifestyles” (outside source), February 3, 2011.

 U.S.D.A.
-Child Nutrition Programs Food and Nutrition Service, “Eligibility Manual for School Meals, Determining and Verifying Eligibility”, (see page 10 & 46).
+Child Nutrition Programs Food and Nutrition Service, “Eligibility Manual for School Meals, Determining and Verifying Eligibility” (outside source PDF), (see page 10 & 46).

 The following laws are identified in the Texas Education Code addressing students in foster care:

-- Attendance in the school the student was enrolled immediately before entering conservatorship, even when placed outside of the district attendance zone, until the student successfully completes the highest grade level offered by the school - TEC § 25.001(g) (Chapter 8, p.
+- Attendance in the school the student was enrolled immediately before entering conservatorship, even when placed outside of the district attendance zone, until the student successfully completes the highest grade level offered by the school - TEC § 25.001(g) (Chapter 8 (PDF), p.
 62)

 - Free lifetime college tuition and fees waiver.
-The waiver is activated when a student enrolls in dual credit or another course where a student may earn college credit- TEC § 54.366 – (Chapter 13, pgs.
+The waiver is activated when a student enrolls in dual credit or another course where a student may earn college credit- TEC § 54.366 – (Chapter 13 (PDF), pgs.
 104-106)

-- School districts and open enrollment charter schools are required to appoint a Foster Care Liaison and notify TEA of their Foster Care Liaison appointment - TEC § 33.904 (Chapter 5, p.
+- School districts and open enrollment charter schools are required to appoint a Foster Care Liaison and notify TEA of their Foster Care Liaison appointment - TEC § 33.904 (Chapter 5 (PDF), p.
 44)